ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Monitoring - Current Operations](../images/monitoring-current_operations.png)

-The **Denied Requests** tab shows the number of requests that were denied with a '429: too many requests' response in a given second.
+The **Denied Requests** tab shows the number of requests that were denied with a <q>429: too many requests</q> response in a given second.
 Requests are denied due to exceeding the provisioned throughput capacity allocated to the instance and the graphs are broken down by reads, writes, and global queries.

 ![Monitoring - Denied Requests](../images/monitoring-denied_requests.png)